GPA calculator helps you to calculate your school or college grade point average online.

 A student gets 75% of the score in the History course in his final exam.
 Convert the percentage score into GPA.

 GPA = ( x / 20 ) - 1 = ( 75 / 20 ) - 1 = 3.75 - 1 = 2.75

 Hence, we can say that the student got 2.75 GPA in his final exam.

-You can add an infinite number of courses in the calculator.
+You can add an infinite number of courses to the calculator.
 There is no specific limit for that.

-No, it's totally free of cost online resource.
+No, it's totally free of cost online tool.
 No subscription charges or usage limits.
 Also, no login or signup required for using the tool.

 No, you can not run this tool offline.
 Because it's an online web application.
 You must have an active internet connection and a smart device to use the tool.